AKW-MAX/AKW-MAX/README.md

 - 🤔 I’m looking for help with understanding JavaScript at a deeper level

 - 📫 you can reach me at agneswanini066@gmail.com

-- 😄
-- ⚡ Fun fact: I am a crop doctor 😂 who is passionate about helping out small holder farmers make the best out of limites resources ✨
+- ⚡ Fun fact: I am a crop doctor 😂 who is passionate about helping out small holder farmers make the best out of limited resources ✨
-Agronomy is my business
+Agronomy is my business🌿